olliepayne/ollie-portfolio/README.md

 * JavaScript

 ### Growth
-All my React knowledge up to this point, plus refinement
+All my React knowledge up to this point, plus refinement.
+I am extremely proud of the strategy I used to render the portfolio pieces, as well as the styling.

 #### Icebox
 (In no partucular order)